obonobo/soen363-databases/sql/phase-1/report.md

 - `data/`: scripts for pre-processing the input `.dat` files.
 - `sql/`: queries, views, etc. to answer the assignment questions.
 - `results-csv/`: csv files displaying the output of all queries.
+  - `results-csv/performance.csv`: Raw performance metrics from question 4.
+  - `results-csv/q3-*.csv`: Raw output from the queries in each question.
 - `docker/`: docker-compose file and scripts for using Postgres.
 - `schema.sql`: SQL statements for creating the table schema.
-- `performance.csv`: Raw performance metric
 - `erd.png`: Entity-Relation diagram, exported from Postgres.
+- `report.pdf`, `report.md`: This report.

 ## Introduction